blitz-js/blitz/.changeset/thick-peas-jog.md

 "@blitzjs/auth": major
 ---

-Make secure-password an `optional peerDependency`.
+BREAKING CHANGE: secure-password is now an `optional peerDependency`, if you are using `SecurePassword` api, you need to now install `secure-password` in your application.

-Now, to use the **Blitz wrapper** for password hashing, install `secure-password` in your projects as a depenendency.
+This helps users who do not use SecurePassword from having native package build issues.